-To target persons and entities supporting Russia's actions in Ukraine, the European Union has ordered the freezing of assets belonging to several persons and entities listed in Annex I to (amended) Regulation 269/2014, and has prohibited listed persons from entering the EU territory.
+To target persons and entities supporting Russia's actions in Ukraine, the European Union has ordered the freezing of assets belonging to persons and entities listed in Annex I to (amended) Regulation 269/2014, and has prohibited listed persons from entering the EU territory.
+The assets of persons and entities not included in the EU sanctions list but owned or controlled by listed persons or entities must also be frozen.

-It is also prohibited to make funds or economic resources, including crypto-assets, available to listed persons and entities, including indirect economic benefits such as payments to entities owned or otherwise controlled by a listed person or entity.
-Consequently, commercial dealings with undertakings controlled, owned, or associated to a listed person or entity could pose significant compliance risks.
+It is also prohibited to make funds or economic resources, including crypto-assets, available to listed persons and entities and entities owned or otherwise controlled by a listed person or entity.